-This article will help you better understand your constitutional right to peacefully protest; regulation of the time, place, and manner of peaceful protests; so-called free speech zones; and more.
+This article will help you better understand your constitutional right to protest peacefully.
+The article addresses the regulation of the time, place, and manner for peaceful protests.

 The Right to Peaceful Protest: What the Constitution Says

-In addition to freedom of speech, religious expression, and the press, the amendment prohibits Congress from "prohibiting ... the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
-After all, dissent in the American colonies was harshly punished by the British monarchy prior to independence, often through violent means.
+In addition, it stops Congress from "prohibiting ... the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."

-But this right, as with other constitutional rights, is not absolute.
+First Amendment rights, as with other constitutional rights, are not absolute.

-A case decided by the U.S. Supreme Court in 1969 (Shuttlesworth v.
-Birmingham), arising from the Civil Rights movement, both protected the right to protest and allowed certain limited restrictions.
-One of the Court's holdings is that any licensing requirement for "free expression in publicly owned places" is unconstitutional if it's not narrowly defined and objectively applied.
+One of the court's holdings is that any licensing requirement for "free expression in publicly owned places" is unconstitutional if not narrowly defined and objectively applied.

-Specifically, that decision overturned an ordinance in Birmingham, Alabama prohibiting parades and assemblies (including protests) on city streets without a permit.
-The Court found that permit requests were denied specifically to suppress speech, not to control traffic as the law was intended.
+The court's decision overturned an ordinance in Birmingham, Alabama.
+The city had prohibited parades and assemblies on city streets without a permit.
+The ordinance included protests.
+The court found that permit requests were denied to suppress speech.

 Peaceful Protests: Regulation of Time, Place, and Manner

-In the Ward decision, the Court held that the noise-related restrictions are constitutional as long as any restriction of time, place, and/or manner:
+The court held that noise-related restrictions are constitutional as long as any restriction of time, place, or manner:

-- Is narrowly-tailored to serve a significant governmental interest (such as public safety and order); and
+- Is narrowly tailored to serve a significant governmental interest, such as public safety and order

-The Court also has held that requiring a permit for a peaceful protest in advance is constitutional, as are additional requirements for assemblies conducted near major public events.
-For instance, a city may require protest organizers to provide details about how the protest will be conducted.
+Extra requirements for assemblies conducted near major public events are also permissible.
+For instance, a city may require protest organizers to provide details about how they'll hold a protest or sit-in.

-One important exception to the permitting requirement, however, is when protestors gather in response to breaking news.
-For example, protests immediately following the 2014 police shooting of an unarmed, black teenager in Ferguson, Mo. did not require a permit.
+An exception to the permitting requirement is when protesters gather in response to breaking news.
+Protests following the 2014 police shooting of an unarmed black teenager in Ferguson, Missouri, did not require a permit.

-Crackdowns on peaceful protests and other forms of dissent have shown up all throughout U.S. history -- shaping laws and testing the limits of the Constitution.
+Crackdowns on peaceful protests and other forms of dissent have shown up throughout U.S. history.
+These shape laws and test the Constitution's limits.

-Following the terrorist attacks of Sep.
-11, 2001, the U.S. Secret Service expanded the use of "free speech zones" during the President's appearances.
+Following the terrorist attacks of Sept.
+11, 2001, the Secret Service expanded the use of "free speech zones" during presidential appearances.

-These zones (at least 500 feet from the President) are often enclosed behind fences and cordoned off to such a degree that they substantially limit the protestors' ability to express their free speech.
-Violations are often met with trespassing, disorderly conduct, disturbing the peace, or similar charges.
+These zones are at least 500 feet from the president.
+They are often enclosed behind fences and cordoned off.
+Sometimes the zones substantially limit protesters' abilities to express their free speech.

-Free speech zones also have been used at the national conventions of both the Democratic and Republican parties, as well as on college campuses in the 1960s and 1970s (and continue to be enforced on some campuses today).
+Free speech zones are also put to use at the national conventions of both the Democratic and Republican parties and at rallies.
+They were used on college campuses in the 1960s and 1970s, and some campuses continue to enforce them today.
 Free speech zones and other suspensions of protest rights after extraordinary events have survived constitutional challenges.

 - Rights of Protesters (American Civil Liberties Union)

-- First Amendment to the U.S. Constitution (FindLaw's Learn About the Law section)
+- First Amendment to the U.S. Constitution (FindLaw)

-Has Your Right to Peaceful Protest been Violated?
+Have Your Peaceful Protest Rights Been Violated?
 Talk to an Attorney